 In Elliott v.
 State, 305 Ga.
-179 824 S.E.2d 265 (2019), a Clarke County State Court case, a legal challenge was made at a pre-trial motion hearing that challenged a DUI refusal in a driving under the influence case for which the arresting officer sought a post-arrest, implied consent, breath alcohol test.
-The accused, Andrea Elliott, said “no” to the forensic test.
+179 824 S.E.2d 265 (2019), a Clarke County State Court case, a legal challenge was made at a pre-trial motion hearing that challenged a court ruling that was going to allow a DUI refusal of a breath alcohol test on the CMI Intoxilyzer 9000 during the trial of a driving under the influence case in Athens, GA.

 Prior to another case, Olevik v.
 State, Georgia cases followed existing Georgia code provisions that had (for decades) allowed the State to use refusal against the accused citizen.
 The United States Constitution offers no such protections.

 The Elliott case has now routinely been cited by other Georgia lawyers to exclude both breath alcohol tests collected on an Intoxilyzer 9000, and any DUI refusal evidence.
-In addition, the Georgia implied consent notice was hurriedly amended by the Georgia legislature, and signed into law on April 28, 2019 by Gov. Brian Kemp.
+In addition, the Georgia implied consent notice was hurriedly amended by the Georgia Legislature and signed into law on April 28, 2019, by Gov. Brian Kemp.

+The new Implied Consent card that was Necessary after the Elliott case.
 The landmark DUI case significantly alters DUI law under O.C.G.A.
-40-5-67.1 (b), for arrests made after the 28th day of April, 2019.
+40-5-67.1 (b), for arrests made after the 28th day of April, in 2019.
 It was decided February 18, 2019, Supreme Court of Georgia case No. S18A1204.

 So, in Elliott, both the OLD version of OCGA 40-5-67.1 (b) and 40-6-392 (d) were ruled to be unconstitutional, as applied to breath alcohol tests, OR a person’s refusal to submit to an alcohol breath test.
-This blocks admissibility of either at a criminal trial.
+This blocks admissibility of that refusal at a criminal trial.